South Carolina eviction laws creating power imbalance between renters, landlords - NewsBreak

 Legislative change at the state level is unlikely.

 “[Bills] tend to not get a lot of traction,” Protheroe said.
-“There is not a lot of support at the statehouse for those types of reforms.”Rent prices soar 30% in Myrtle Beach since 2019
+“There is not a lot of support at the statehouse for those types of reforms.”ALSO ON WJBF: Affordable housing the priority for Homeless Task Force recommendations

 The situation isn’t getting any better.
 Information from the Pee Dee Realtor Association shows that despite more homes being put up for sale in the Florence area, the median price of a home increased by 17% from 2021 to 2022, leading to half of homes for sale being priced at more than $214,000.
 That was $156,000 in February 2019.